Our FAQs explain what our in-house endodontic dental surgeon does.

 What can I expect after the treatment?

-You will be able to drive yourself home unless you have had sedation.
+You will be able to drive yourself home unless you have been sedated during your appointment.
 It is normal for the tooth to be tender after treatment.
-Post treatment instructions will be given to you along with pain medication if required.
-Avoid biting or chewing on the treated tooth during these first few days.
-If discomfort does not improve as advised, please call our office.
+Post treatment instructions will be given to you along with pain medication, if required.
+Avoid biting or chewing around the treated area during these first few days.
+If discomfort does not improve after such time, please call our office.